mkmccarty/TokenTimeBoostBot/doc/CustomBoostOrder.md

 1. **Tiebreaker Hierarchy**: Shows the exact condition configured for Levels 1–4.
 2. **Table Image Preview**: Renders a PNG table displaying each booster's metrics.
    * **Focused Dynamic Columns**: The table always shows the position rank (`#`) and player name (`Player`), followed strictly by columns for the criteria actually included in the boost order (e.g. `T4L Actuator`, `T4 Actuator Crafts`, `Role`, `IHR`, `Tokens`, etc.).
 Unused metrics are omitted to keep the table clean and concise.
-   * Outside a contract channel: Evaluates a 6-player benchmark cohort (including mock Actuator counts and crafts).
-   * Inside a contract channel: Evaluates the active contract's actual players.
+   * Must be run in an active contract channel to evaluate and display the contract's actual players.

 ### Action Buttons:
 * **MODIFY**: Re-opens the 4-row criteria modal to tweak rules.
 * **SAVE**: Opens a modal to enter a Name and saves the preset to your personal profile.
-* **PUBLISH**: Opens a modal to enter a Name and publishes the preset globally across all servers.
-* **APPLY**: *(Only in active contracts)* Immediately applies the custom order to the contract boost list.
+* **SELECT**: *(Only in active contracts when saved/loaded)* Immediately applies the custom order to the contract boost list and updates contract boost order.
-* **DISMISS**: Closes the preview report.

 ---